 CALIFORNIA RESIDENTS

-In addition to the rights set forth in this policy, if you are an individual who is a California resident, you are afforded rights under the California Consumer Privacy Act (“CCPA”).
-If you are a California resident and desire to exercise your rights under the CCPA, please email DMA at dmacommunications@dmainc.com.
+In addition to the rights set forth in this policy, if you are an individual who is a California resident, you have certain additional rights under California law.

 CHILD PROTECTION